 Please let us know what the vet says, OK?

 Find a chiropractor who works on animals--several will but don't advertise.
 It helps immensely, but like people, she may need occassional maintenance.
-That with other recommendations should help your pet feel better.

 The xray showed 2 compressed disks.
 THe vet wants her crated for 2 more weeks and keep taking the anti inflamitory meds.
 She seems to be walking better today:) She is not herself yet.

 Try mixing 1 tablespoon of extra virgin coconut oil in her food.
 You can get it at most health food stores and some grocery stores and Wal-Mart stores.
 My dog has something similar to spina bifida and it has helped her to become more active.
-She quit limping and gets along great now that I started giving it to her.

 I have a daschund thats about 10.
 3 days ago I put him out like always.
 When I went to check on him because he had been so quiet, he could not use his back legs.
 He can walk a couple steps then they give way, or just split, drags his back, his tail wags and is using the bathroom.
 Can some one help?